More Than You Ever Wanted to Know

 An Invitation and a Caveat

 After reading all of this (and please feel free to comment) if this kind of stuff isn’t your cup of tea, let’s part company as friends.
 If, however, this strikes a chord, stay awhile and let’s see what develops.
+Better yet, join me at my Substack where I’m TRYING to chronicle the process of writing a cozy mystery.

 When I was ten I wanted to be an archaeologist.
 I’m not sure if it was the idea of climbing through ancient ruins or the thought of making a world-shaking discovery that became my carrot; whichever it was, it didn’t happen.
 Instead I fell in love with words and went on to become a writer.